Peoria, Illinois: History

-Peoria is the oldest European settlement in Illinois, as explorers first ventured up the Illinois River from the Mississippi.
+Peoria was the earliest permanent European settlement in what is now Illinois; French explorers first established a presence along the Illinois River in the late 17th century, with the community later evolving into the modern city.
 The lands that eventually would become Peoria were first settled by Europeans in 1680, when French explorers René-Robert Cavelier, Sieur de La Salle and Henri de Tonti constructed Fort Crevecoeur.
 This fort burned to the ground, and in 1813, Fort Clark, Illinois was built.
 When the County of Peoria was organized in 1825, Fort Clark was officially named Peoria.

-Peoria was named after the Peoria tribe, a member of the Illinois Confederation.
-The original meaning of the word is uncertain.
+Peoria was named after the Peoria tribe, a member of the Illinois Confederation; linguistic scholars have proposed an origin in Proto-Algonquian meaning “to dream with the help of a manitou,” but the etymology remains uncertain.
 A 21st-century proposal suggests a derivation from a Proto-Algonquian word meaning "to dream with the help of a manitou."
 Peoria was incorporated as a village on March 11, 1835.
 The city did not have a mayor, though they had a village president, Rudolphus Rouse, who served from 1835 to 1836.
 The first Chief of Police, John B Lishk, was appointed in 1837.
 The city was incorporated on April 21, 1845.
 This was the end of a village president and the start of the mayoral system, with the first mayor being William Hale.
 Peoria, Arizona, a suburb of Phoenix, was named after Peoria, Illinois because the two men who founded it in 1890 − Joseph B. Greenhut and Deloss S. Brown − wished to name it after their hometown.

 Peoria was significant in the world of bicycle racing during the late 19th century.
 Held at Lake View Park, its U.S. bicycle racing stop hosted such notable names as Marshall "Major" Taylor, who became world champion.
 Taylor described Peoria as the "Mecca" for the sport.
 For much of the 20th century, Peoria hosted a red-light district of brothels and bars known as the Merry-Go-Round.
 Richard Pryor got his start as a performer on North Washington Street in the early 1960s.

 In 2021, Rita Ali became Peoria's first female and African American mayor.
 Though it had been named one of the fastest-shrinking cities as recently as 2021, later in the 2020s, Peoria became notable for its trend of urban gentrification — still a rarity in many midsized Midwestern cities.
 TikTok user Angie Ostazewski was profiled in the New York Times after being credited with convincing upwards of 300 people to relocate to Peoria, using her profile to advertise the city's dining and arts scene and low-priced, historic housing.